royaltm/node-zmq-raft/PROTO.md

 Each ØMQ peer opens a single ØMQ ROUTER socket and binds it to the indicated in the configuration ip address and port.

 Each ØMQ peer must have a unique PEER ID (`string`) and an URL of its ROUTER socket.
-Information about each peer's ID and (external) URL must be available to all other peers in the cluster.
+Information about each peer's ID and a (visible by the cluster) URL must be available to all other peers in the cluster.

 Each ØMQ peer opens as many ØMQ DEALER sockets as there are other peers in the cluster, connected to the other peers' ROUTER sockets.